xcambar/shepherd-js/README.md

 # Shepherd

-Your Web application is a valley.

-Each of your JS files is a field in this valley in which lie sheep (prototypes, functions, variables, instances, ...).
+See your Web application as a valley, each of your JS files as a field in this valley, with sheep *(ie. variables and so on...)* grazing in the valley.

-Wouldn't you be much happier if your sheep kept grazing in their own dedicated field, instead of freely moving in that whole valley of yours?
+Wouldn't you be much happier if your sheep kept grazing in the field they're dedicated to, instead of freely moving in that whole valley of yours?

-Wouldn't you be more confident if only you could choose which sheep can visit which field ?
+Wouldn't you be even more confident if you could choose which sheep can visit which field ?

 Wouldn't you like it if you could still enjoy the beauty of your fields and the valley by avoiding the installation of fences ?